The Southwest Performance Business bonus is a very HIGH bonus for a Southwest credit card, and it’s a great option if you want TONS of easy points.

 6. See the Grandkids

 Miss your grandkids’ chubby cheeks?
 Want to catch your grandson or daughter playing their favorite sport?
 Use your points to book a flight to visit for a few days and be sure to offer to babysit.
+We have many Secrets of a Travel Journalist Club members who do this very thing ALL the time.
+What a blessing!

 7. Fly to a Departure City to Get to Europe